barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 The old systems' inefficiencies are merely papered over with a layer of technology and usually another trusted third party, this time an unofficial and [de facto][52] one

+Adding layers of efficiency on top of an inefficient core Once core becomes more efficient race to the top in terms of innovation and race to the bottom in terms of price for consumer and margins for company
+This is reflected in [Visa's rise to the top][80] and its valuation the global footprint and apparent uniformity of underlying plumbing network effect

 These patterns have been addressed both at once with the introduction of blockchain Blockchain is effectively an automated [distributed trust machine][53]
 and allows multiple unrelated parties to transact